matthewjmiller/Tech-Writing-1/Instructional topic-1.md

 - **How many chickens fit in one house?**

--Well it depends on the size of the chicken house that the farmer decides to biuld, but on our farm, each house holds around 36,000.
+-Well it depends on the size of the chicken house that the farmer decides to build, but on our farm, each house has a maximum capacity of 37,000.